hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “HESS defines the claim surface, not the winner.”

 You’re not claiming correctness — you’re claiming authorship of intent.

+The root domain is the only semantic authority.

+The five pillars are subordinate satellite domains that MUST be hosted as live semantic anchor endpoints, whose only role is to define a single semantic function and bind back to the root domain, from which all semantic authority originates.

+Pillars do not replace the root domain website.
+Pillars exist only to bind and reinforce the root authority.

 ⚡ 30-Second Implementation Checklist Create Directory: Ensure /.well-known/ exists on your server.